 Faculty in this area include:

-Jeffrey Bardzell, Shaowen Bardzell, L. Jean Camp, Simon DeDeo, Bradford Demarest, J Duncan, Pnina Fichman, Matthew Francisco, Noriko Hara, Susan C. Herring, Gopinaath Kannabiran, Inna Kouper, Staša Milojevic, Christine Ogan, Sameer Patil, Gregory J. E. Rawlins, Allen Riddell, Howard Rosenbaum, Olgun Sadık, Norman Makoto Su
+Jeffrey Bardzell, Shaowen Bardzell, L. Jean Camp, Simon DeDeo, Bradford Demarest, J Duncan, Pnina Fichman, Matthew Francisco, Noriko Hara, Susan C. Herring, Gopinaath Kannabiran, Inna Kouper, Staša Milojevic, Christine Ogan, Sameer Patil, Gregory J. E. Rawlins, Allen Riddell, Howard Rosenbaum, Olgun Sadık, Grant Simpson, Norman Makoto Su

 Rob Kling Center for Social Informatics